fstark/fixmovies/README.md

 - Converts 3-letter language codes to 2-letter ISO codes
 - Ensures Samsung TV compatibility
 - Maintains all subtitle variants with proper numbering

+### Duplicate Detection
+- Calculates SHA256 hash of each subtitle file
+- Removes files with identical content
+- Keeps the first occurrence, deletes the rest

+### Auto-Reload on Focus
+- When the window gains focus, checks for new subtitle files
+- Automatically reloads the file if subtitles have changed
+- Useful when adding subtitles from other sources

 ## Troubleshooting